vanilla/docs/content/help/accessibility/index.md

 title: Accessibility
 ---

-Accessibility (aka **a11y**) is about making sinetgubg as usable by as many people as possible.
+Accessibility (aka **a11y**) is about making a website usable for as many people as possible.
 For the purpose of this document, we're focusing on web accessibility.

 ## Who's it for?